jasonhong94/-WQD7005_Data_Mining/Milestone 2/Readme.md

 # Milestone 2 : Store data into Hive data warehouse

 ## Introduction
-In this Milestone is the process of hhow to store our data into Hive data warehouse using Hotonworks software and WinSCP.
+In this Milestone is a process of how to store our data into Hive data warehouse using Hotonworks software and WinSCP.

 ## Tools demand
 1. Hortonworks sandbox HDP:  https://www.cloudera.com/downloads/hortonworks-sandbox.html